stevearc/overseer.nvim/lua/overseer/testing/README.md

 # TODO

 - Results streaming
+  - diagnostics get cleared on run.
+They're not stored per-test.
 - Panel for _file_ tests
 - If I'm going to write a lot more of these parsers, I need some better tools
 - Parse stdout/stderr messages of python tests